bastienleonard/pysfml-cython/doc/sphinx/source/events.rst

    It only contains static functions, so it's not meant to be instanciated.
 Instead, each joystick is identified by an index that is passed to the functions of this class.
+Calling the constructor will raise ``NotImplementedError``.

    This class allows users to query the state of joysticks at any time and directly, without having to deal with a window and its